 In 2001’s El balazo, Santos began to experiment again by incorporating an electric keyboard into his merengues, a subtle innovation which did not significantly alter the music.
 In the following recording, Juego de amor, he included saxophones and turned the keyboard up in the mix.
 The new sound did not receive ringing endorsements from bachata’s traditional audience; by this time other bachateros had drastically reduced the number of merengues they were recording as bachata itself grew in popularity by leaps and bounds, so fans of merengue de cuerda had only Santos to depend on.
 His incorporation of saxophones and piano seem to have hurt the popularity of his most recent recordings, although the bachatas on them, including “La jaula de oro” and “Ay, ay, ay” (recorded live), have been well received

 At this point Antony Santos is the elder statesman of bachata.
 To many young bachateros, unfamiliar with Blas Duran, Santos’ music is where modern bachata begins.
 The fact that he is still active and successful helps to cement his importance in the minds of today’s bachata audience.
-While Santos was not in fact responsible for the innovations that lead to bachata’s modernization, for which we must credit Durán and his lead guitarist, Jesús Martinez, he is unquestionably the most important figure in establishing the norms of the modern style.
-Santos’ popularity, as well, remains as large as his influence—in a rare tour of the United States in 2004, he is said to have played more than 45 dates in a month and taken home approximately $200,000.
+While Santos was not in fact responsible for the innovations that lead to bachata’s modernization, for which credit is due to Durán and his lead guitarist, Jesús Martinez, he is unquestionably the most important figure in establishing the norms of the modern style.
+Santos’ popularity, as well, remains as large as his influence.
+He continues to record hits, and on visits to New York to perform at Madison Square Gardens.

 -- David Wayne